 ● the total file length should be between 20,000 and 35,000 characters, excluding spaces

 ● the text should not contain macros, automatic numbered and labeled lists, word hyphenation

 It is given in bold, capital letters with left margin alignment.

 The title should reflect the main content of the study and be laconic.

-The title should not contain abbreviations and acronyms, except for well-established abbreviations (EU, TRIPS Agreement, etc.).
+The title should not contain abbreviations and acronyms, except for well-established abbreviations (EU, USA, etc.).